Union Pacific Passenger Car Paint and Lettering

-Union Pacific adopted its two-tone gray (TTG) paint scheme in 1946 for its secondary passenger trains.
-The two-tone gray scheme was applied to heavyweight cars; 25 of the 50 Pacific-series sleepers delivered in 1950 were delivered wearing two-tone gray, and were the only lightweight cars to receive TTG.
+Union Pacific adopted its two-tone gray paint scheme in 1946 for its secondary passenger trains, including the Portland Rose, City of St. Louis, Pony Express, Utahn, Idahoan, and the Mail & Express train.
+The two-tone gray scheme was applied to heavyweight cars and to lightweight cars.

-In 1952, Union Pacific adopted its yellow and gray Streamliner paint scheme.
+In 1952, Union Pacific adopted its yellow and gray Streamliner paint scheme for all of its passenger cars.
 Of the heavyweight cars painted in two-tone gray, some ran into retirement in the early 1950s still wearing TTG.
 Union Pacific kept its passenger equipment in good condition, with cars receiving scheduled inspection and maintenance.
 Most cars were repainted to yellow and gray during their scheduled visits to the railroad's shops.

 For the Pullman-owned sleeper cars, after the two-tone gray scheme was adopted in 1946, Pullman began a program to repaint the cars assigned to Union Pacific trains.
 When the change to yellow and gray was made in 1952, Pullman continued to keep its cars painted in the colors that matched the trains the cars were assigned to.
 In at least three cases, cars were repainted from coach green to two-tone gray, then to yellow and gray, then back to TTG when a car's assignment changed.
-These three cars were Plan 3585 10 section, 1 drawing room, 2 compartment sleepers, Lake Hazen, Lake Dickey, Lake Waccamaw. (click here for more information about these cars.)
+These three cars were Plan 3585 10 section, 1 drawing room, 2 compartment sleepers, Lake Hazen, Lake Dickey, Lake Waccamaw.
+(Read more about these three Pullman cars)

 Gary Binder wrote on the Union Pacific YahooGroup on December 24, 2007: